minetest-mods-camp/arena_lib/DOCS.md

 ### 2.7 Things you don't want to do with a light heart
 * Changing the number of the teams: it'll delete your spawners (this has to be done in order to avoid further problems)
-* Any action in the "Players" section of the editor, aside changing their minimum amount: it'll delete your spawners (same as above)
+* Any action in the "Players" section of the editor, except changing their minimum amount: it'll delete your spawners (same as above)
 * Removing properties in the minigame declaration: it'll delete them from every arena, without any possibility to get them back.
 Always do a backup first
+* Disabling timers (`time_mode = 2` to something else) when arenas have custom timer values: it'll reset every custom value, so you have to put them again manually if/when you decide to turning timers back up.

 ## 3. About the author(s)
 I'm Zughy (Marco), a professional Italian pixel artist who fights for FOSS and digital ethics.
 If this library spared you a lot of time and you want to support me somehow, please consider donating on [LiberaPay](https://liberapay.com/Zughy/).
 Also, this project wouldn't have been possible if it hadn't been for some friends who helped me testing through: `SonoMichele`, `_Zaizen_` and `Xx_Crazyminer_xX`